-One of the child's parents or guardians should be present to supervise the child at all times.
-If the parent can't be present, an adult (over 19 years old) can be assigned as the child's chaperone.
-The chaperone needs written permission from a parent or guardian that authorizes them to make decisions on behalf of the child.
-The chaperone cannot be the child's employer, tutor, or an employee of the employer or tutor.
+One of the child's parents or guardians should supervise the child at all times.
+If that’s not possible, you can assign an adult (over 19 years old) as the child's chaperone.
+The chaperone needs written permission from a parent or guardian to make decisions on behalf of the child.
+The chaperone cannot be the child's employer or tutor, or an employee of either.

 The supervising adult should be present on the set within sight and sound of the child.
 The employer can provide an audio and visual monitor when filming scenes.

-For live entertainment, up to three children can be assigned to one adult that is also working as an extra or background performer on the same production set.
+For live entertainment, up to 3 children can be assigned to a supervising adult that is also working as an extra or background performer on the same production set.

 For recorded entertainment, the ratio of children to supervising adults is:

-Prepare for a medical emergency.
-The parent or guardian should make sure the employer has authorization to treat their child in a medical emergency.
+Make sure the employer has authorization to treat your child in a medical emergency.

-Disclose the child's conditions.
-The parent or guardian should provide a written summary to the employer of their child's conditions or medical history that could impact their ability to perform.
+Provide the employer with a written summary of your any conditions or medical history that could impact your child’s ability to perform.

-Know the child's role.
-Before starting work, the parent or guardian should review their child's script or discuss their role with the employer.
-The employer should provide an interpreter, if necessary.
+Before your child starts work, review their script or discuss their role with the employer.
+The employer should provide an interpreter if necessary.

-Provide enough rest.
-The parent or guardian works with the employer to make sure the child has enough rest and playtime.
+Work with the employer to make sure your child has enough rest and playtime.

-Start and end the workday.
 Plan to arrive 15 to 30 minutes early.
 Don't be late.
 Don't bring other children, relatives or friends.
-Check-in with the designated person on the set (usually from the assistant director's department) and the tutor, if there is one.
-Sign out at the end of the workday – don't let someone else sign out for the child.
+Check in with the designated person on the set (usually from the assistant director's department) and the tutor, if there is one.
+Sign out at the end of the workday – don't let someone else sign out for your child.

-Manage income.
-The parent or guardian must know how much their child earns and when they will get paid.
-They also need to make sure that appropriate deductions or other payments are made on the child's behalf.
+You must know how much your child earns and when they will be paid.
+Make sure that appropriate deductions or other payments are made on your child's behalf.

 Hours of work